iamdoziemoses/tinDog/README.md

 # tinDog
-I built a tindog fictional website.
+I built a fictional website called tinDog.
 I built it with HTML, CSS and BootStrap